Humphrey pump: Four-stroke and two-stroke cycles

-The two-stroke offered efficiency advantages.
-As the charge compression was carried out by the more powerful first compression stroke, a higher compression ratio was achieved, giving better efficiency.
-Despite this, the two-stroke design does not appear to have been used commercially.
+A large amount of experimental work on the two-stroke version of the Humphrey engine was conducted by multiple companies in the hope of improving the type's efficiency and power density.
+In practice however it was impossible to prevent the incoming gas from mingling with the products from the previous combustion cycle resulting in the loss of gas through the exhaust valves.

+The only 2-stroke Humphrey pump to enter service was a single example designed by A.P Steckel and installed at the Sun shipyard in Pennsylvania in 1925.
+All other commercial installations were of the 4-stroke type.

 Limitations and advantages

-The first limitation of the Humphrey pump is that it has no suction capacity, in fact it must be installed in a dry sump several metres below the supply level.
-Given the pump's physical size and the need to protect the equipment against flood events, this is no small engineering exercise, requiring (in the Cobdogla example) several thousand tonnes of concrete.
-Also, it has a maximum lift of only around 10 metres.
-Its usual fuel, producer gas, contains very high levels of carbon monoxide, from which staff and visitors need to be protected in the event of accidental leakage.
-It is due to this concern that the Cobdogla demonstrations were halted.
+The main limitation of the Humphrey pump is that it has no suction capacity, in fact it must be installed in a dry sump several meters below the supply level.
+Given the pump's physical size and the need to protect the equipment against flood events, this is no small engineering exercise, requiring (in the Cobdogla example) several thousand tons of concrete.

 Its advantages however are: with no moving parts except for the dozens of spring-loaded inlet valves, it has low maintenance and high reliability.
-It is also quite efficient, consuming roughly half the fuel compared with a pump driven by a mechanical gas engine doing the same work.
+The Humphrey pump's efficiency was also good by the standards of the time.
+The demonstration pump exhibited at the Brussels exhibition was tested by Prof W.C Unwin in 1909 and was found to require around 33% less fuel gas than would have been consumed had contemporary gas burning engines been used drive pumps moving the same amount of water to the same height.

 Installed pumps

-Few completed installations of Humphrey pumps are known and described:
+Ten Humphrey pumps are known to have been built for commercial service between 1912 and 1925:

 King George V Reservoir, near Chingford in East London, had four Humphrey pumps installed when the pumping station was first constructed in 1912.
 Each pump was capable of pumping 40,000,000 gallons of water per day.
 A fifth, smaller, pump was added later.
-These were built by Beardmore's of Glasgow.
+The pumps were built by Siemens at their facility in Stafford, England.

 A single 66" diameter pump was installed at Del Rio, Texas in 1914.
 This was constructed by the Humphrey Gas Pump Co. of Syracuse, NY, who had licensed the Humphrey patents.